-Study of various design methodologies used to develop the information requirements and design specifications for large-scale computer-based systems.
+This course introduces various design methodologies used to develop the information requirements and design specifications for large-scale, computer-based systems.

 |MIS 7378||IT Management and Controls||

-Organizations are spending millions of dollars on the installation, management and use of information systems.
-Management is often defined as having four key components: planning, organizing, directing and controlling.
 This course focuses on the key elements of management applied to the information systems function.
-Topics discussed will include: the current state of information systems today, hiring and keeping IS personnel, acquiring hardware and software, legal and financial concerns, and governance of the IT function.
+Topics discussed include: the state of information systems today, hiring and keeping IS personnel, acquiring hardware and software, legal and financial concerns, and governance of the IT function.

 - Master of Science in Accountancy (MSACCY)